 If mind and matter then are to be considered part of a dualism, it will not be a "material substance" dualism, but it can still be a "physical substance" dualism, since mind and matter are both physical and "substantial," in the sense of having real causal power.
 We recognize that something immaterial with causal power also fits the description of metaphysical

-The Evolution of Information to Become Mind
+The Evolution of Information Structures to Become Minds

 Information philosophy makes the straightforward claim that human beings, especially their minds, are the most highly evolved form of information generation and processing system in the known universe.
 Recognizing this simple fact provides a radically new perspective on the central problems of psychology and philosophy of mind.